Home Page

 ACT 151 - Beginning Billiards.
 1 Credit.

-(R-4) Offered every term.
-Learn a wide variety of games of skill generally played with a cue stick, which is used to strike billiard balls and thereby cause them to move around a cloth-covered billiards table bounded by elastic bumpers known as cushions.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) This course is an introduction to billiards.
+Students will learn a wide variety of games of skill generally played with a cue stick, which is used to strike billiard balls and thereby cause them to move around a cloth-covered billiards table bounded by elastic bumpers known as cushions.

 ACT 152 - Beginning Handball.
 1 Credit.

-(R-4) Learn the sport in which players use their hands to hit a small rubber ball against a wall such that their opponent cannot do the same without it touching the ground twice.
-Learn four-wall, which can be played either by two players (singles), three players (cutthroat) or four players (doubles).
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) This course is an introduction to handball.
+Students will learn the sport in which players use their hands to hit a small rubber ball against a wall such that their opponent cannot do the same without it touching the ground twice.
+This includes the basics of four-wall, which can be played either by two players (singles), three players (cutthroat) or four players (doubles).

 ACT 154 - Beginning Tai Qi.
 1 Credit.